the-doctor1994/team-heart-of-gold/docs/proposal/proposal.md

 *Grayson Kempster 02/23/15*

 ###**Main Khan** - Networking/Data Parsing
 I am a Sophomore Computer Science and Computational Mathematics double major under the software engineering track.
 I enjoy working on the user experience and user interface aspects of development.
+Over the summer I worked on Foldit, a game that uses crowdsourcing to research protein folding.
 I'm looking forward to working on a large scale group project such as this one.

 *Main Khan 02/23/15*